solidjs/solid-docs-legacy/langs/en/api.md

 Calling the getter (e.g., `count()` or `ready()`) returns the current value of the Signal.
-Crucial to automatic dependency tracking, calling the getter within a tracking scope causes the calling function to depends on this Signal, so that function will rerun if the Signal gets updated.
+Crucial to automatic dependency tracking, calling the getter within a tracking scope causes the calling function to depend on this Signal, so that function will rerun if the Signal gets updated.

 Calling the setter (e.g., `setCount(nextCount)` or `setReady(nextReady)`)